-Here at Kaleideum, in compliance with local and state laws, we are now asking that all of our staff and visitors over the age of 12 wear face coverings while in our facilities.
+Here at Kaleideum, in compliance with local laws, we require all of our staff and visitors to wear face coverings while in our facilities.
 Because we understand that sometimes masks can make us feel silly or uncomfortable, we are happy to explain a bit of the science behind why wearing a mask during the COVID-19 pandemic is so important.

 Why Masks Work